 Condominiums, unlike low-rise homes or resale purchases, have a staggered or two-stage closing process.
 The two stages are called Interim Closing and Final Closing.
 Typically, those suites on the lower half of the community will first Interim Close on their Occupancy Date, and then Final Close at a later date.
 Suites in the upper half of the community will often have a direct or “straight” Final Closing on their Occupancy Date.

 At Interim Closing, customers can take possession of their suite and can move in at their leisure.
-Homeowners are required to pay a monthly Occupancy Fee (like rent) based on the estimated realty taxes, maintenance fees and interest on the unpaid balance of their home.
+Homeowners are required to pay a monthly Occupancy Fee based on the estimated realty taxes, maintenance fees and interest on the unpaid balance of their home.
 These fees will continue until Final Closing.

 Registration of a community is a process by which the condominium’s declaration and description are formally approved by the City once all requirements are satisfied.
 A condominium corporation number is issued for the particular building, thereby forming the Condominium Corporation.

 Following the registration of a condominium, it typically takes our lawyers approximately two weeks to generate the balance of the formal documents for Final Closing that would officially transfer title.
 We will then provide all necessary documentation to your lawyer.
-This will allow approximately four weeks for you to coordinate your mortgage or other financing needed to receive full title to your suite at the time of Final Closing.
+This will allow approximately two weeks for you to coordinate your mortgage or other financing needed to receive full title to your suite at the time of Final Closing.
 Generally, all homeowners who have Interim Closed will Final Close on a particular day – we will be notifying you of this date.
 Those with an Occupancy Date that falls after Final Closing of the community will Final Close on their current Occupancy Date.